 Ireland is our anchor and however far we stray, it tells all how far we’ve come...

-Our most recent report included data from 2019, before any impact of Covid-19 had been experienced.
-At this time spirits exports from the island of Ireland continued to increase, up by nearly 16% to €1.17 billion.
+Our most recent data is from 2022, which is close to a full year of the restrictions on trade related to COVID being lifted.
+During this period in 2022 spirits exports from the island of Ireland continued to increase, up by nearly 16% to €1.17 billion.

 Spanning many products the spirits category is an important component of the wider drinks economy.